containers/ramalama/docs/ramalama-serve.1.md

 **ramalama serve** [*options*] *model*

 ## DESCRIPTION
 Serve specified AI Model as a chat bot.
-Ramalama pulls specified AI Model from registry if it does not exist in local storage.
+RamaLama pulls specified AI Model from registry if it does not exist in local storage.

 ## OPTIONS